arianacx/aseprite-errors/README.md

 additional: if the issue has not been solved, you can also try: ninja -f C:\Ninja\ninja.exe

+error: 'ninja.build' was not found (or similar code, I did not take notes on this one)
+issue: current directory is not correct, after executing commands, cmd is currently on C:\aseprite\build\build instead of C:\aseprite\build

+solution: redirect by using
+cd C:\aseprite\build

 ## compilation started but failed

 error: